nqtri/data-cleaning/README.md

 Header | Definition
 ---|---------
-`name` | Name of the car
+`dateCrawled` | When this ad was first crawled.
+All field-values are taken from this date `name` | Name of the car
 `seller` | Whether the seller is private or a dealer `offerType` | The type of listing